 After our inquiries at the Information Centre, we made our way to Ceduna Golf Club.
 Surprising, to us anyway, Ceduna Golf Club is an eighteen-hole golf course.
 It is also the home of the first 2 holes of the Nullarbor Links.
 It was already getting hot when we pulled Putu into the empty parking lot.
 We laced up our golf shoes, which would become a reoccurring theme, had a peak through the windows of the locked clubhouse, and made our way to the first tee.
 Standing on the tee, the golf course looked dry.
 Parched actually.
 And it looked like a place that would quickly make an orphan out of a brand-new Titleist.
 So, we rummaged through our bags in search of something that would be less costly to lose.

-Oyster Bed, the 530-yard straight away par 5, is the first hole at Ceduna and acts as the opening hole of the Nullarbor Links.
+Oyster Bed, the 485-meter (530-yard) straight away par 5, is the first hole at Ceduna and acts as the opening hole of the Nullarbor Links.
 I blocked my tee shot slightly right, Menekse flushed one down the heart of the fairway, and we were off, excited to start this bucket list journey!

 After another well-struck 3-wood, we found Menekse’s ball on the right side of the fairway.
-As we looked toward the sand-green, we couldn’t see a flag!
+As we looked toward the sand green, we couldn’t see a flag!
 Uncertain of the distance, Menekse blasted a 5-wood that sailed high and straight.
 As we arrived at the green, we found the flag lying flat on the sand.

 Denial Bay (2nd Hole)

 Denial Bay is a slight dogleg right, and I ripped one down the middle, easily my best tee shot of the day.
 It took us more than a few minutes to find the forward tees, however.
-Not as well maintained, we saw something about 50-yards up the left side that we guessed was Menekse’s tee box.
+Not as well maintained, we saw something about 50 meters up the left side that we guessed was Menekse’s tee box.
 Resting unused in the middle was a hose and sprinkler that looked like they hadn’t been used in ages!
 Nevertheless, Menekse forced her tee into the thirsty ground and proceeded to hit another great tee shot, joining me in the middle of the fairway.

 Walking together with the sounds of dry grass crunching under our feet, we found our balls not far apart from each other.
-I guessed that I was about 120-yards and hit a straight wedge.
+I guessed that I was about 100 meters and hit a straight wedge.
 My old beat-up ball landed well short, and I had to bump a wedge short of the green and hope for a straight bounce.

 We have played many sand greens in our golf travels, so I knew that I would need to hit my 15-foot putt for par hard.
 Striking it vigorously, it quickly stopped a good 5 feet short!